amyrold/LongReads/README.md

 - editdistance

 ## Executing program
-Once the container is up and running (or appropriate packages have been installed locally), the user can call the following command from within /LongReads to begin the pipeline.
+Once the container is up and running (or appropriate packages have been installed locally), the user can call the following command from within /LongReads/LR_base or /LongReads/LR_docker (depending on installation method) to begin the pipeline.
 If unspecified, the '-n' flag will download all Long Read genomes of specified bacteria.
 For testing the code, we reccomend using <50 genomes.
 ```
 python3 main.py -s [Bacterial Species of Choice] -n [Number of Genomes to download]
 ```
-Once the main script has finished, the output files will be located in the 3_output directory.
+Once the main script has finished, the output files will be located in the 3_output directory in either /LongReads/LR_base or /LongReads/LR_docker (depending on installation method).
 You will then need to run the LR_stats.R script to create the necessary figures.
 Do this by running:
 ```
 Rscript LR_stats.R
 ```